Adeyemi-Timilehin/calculator-react-hook/README.md

-##simple calculator built with react hook  to perform basic operations
+## Basic calculator built with react hook  to perform basic operations